Stuart Forster interviews Chef Jean Pierre Guerin aboard the Rocky Mountaineer.

 The prospect of doing that is something many travellers, especially those enthusiastic about food, would relish.

-The Rocky Mountaineer runs on four separate routes.
-The Coastal Passage runs between Seattle and the Canadian Rockies.
+The Rocky Mountaineer operates four routes, three of them in Canada.
 The Rainforest to Gold Rush route takes guests between Vancouver and Jasper via Whistler while The Journey Through the Clouds goes via Jasper.
 The First Passage to the West is between Vancouver and Banff.
 The journey is available in GoldLeaf and SilverLeaf classes of service.
 See the Rocky Mountaineer website, www.rockymountaineer.com (or call 0800 0606 7372, free of charge from the United Kingdom, or toll-free on +1-877-460-3200 from North America) for details of packages.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.